SandeR2012/explore-flask/chapters/blueprints.md

 The organizational structure you choose is largely a personal decision.
 The only difference is the way the hierarchy is represented -- i.e. you can architect Flask apps with either methodology -- so you should choose the one that makes sense to you.

 If your app has largely independent pieces that only share things like models and configuration, divisional might be the way to go.
 An example might be a SaaS app that lets user's build websites.
 You could have blueprints in "divisions" for the home page, the control panel, the user's website, and the admin panel.
 These components may very well have completely different static files and layouts.
-If you’re considering spinning off your blueprints as extensions or using them for other projects, a divisional structure will be easier to work with.
+If you're considering spinning off your blueprints as extensions or using them for other projects, a divisional structure will be easier to work with.

 On the other hand, if the components of your app flow together a little more, it might be better represented with a functional structure.
 An example of this would be Facebook.
 If it were to use Flask, it might have blueprints for the static pages (i.e. signed-out home, register, about, etc.), the dashboard (i.e. the news feed), profiles (_/robert/about_ and _/robert/photos_), settings (_/settings/security_ and _/settings/privacy_) and many more.
 These components all share a general layout and styles, but each has its own layout as well.
 Listing~\ref{code:fb1} shows a heavily abridged version of what Facebook might look like it if were built with Flask.